VirtoCommerce/vc-module-elastic-search-8/README.md

-# Virto Commerce Elastic Search 8 Module (Preview)
+# Virto Commerce Elastic Search 8 Module

 ## Overview

 The Virto Commerce Elastic Search module implements the ISearchProvider defined in the VirtoCommerce Search module.
 It leverages the Elasticsearch engine to store indexed documents.

 The module supports the following Elasticsearch deployment options:
+* Elastic Cloud 8.x
 * Standalone Elasticsearch 8.x
-* Elastic Cloud 8.x

 ## Features
-* New .NET client for Elasticsearch
+* Full-Text Search with new .NET client for Elasticsearch.
-* Semantic Search (Preview)
+* Semantic Search.
+* Hybrid Mode Search - combine the best search results from full-text and semantic queries.
+* Third party ML models support.

 ## Know Limitations & Issues
 * Catalog object serialization via "Store serialized catalog objects in the index" platform settings is not implemented.
 Document field "__object" will not be indexed.